"I'm serious, Rosalie. This is very important to him."

 His eyebrows shot up.
 It was rare that he was offended or even surprised by her hostility but the bite in her voice just then had been enough to burn anything too close.

-His eyes only shifted to her hand.
+His eyes shifted to her hand.

-Her teeth ground and, without acknowledgment, she pulled her fingers out of the wood of the banister which had yielded to her fingers like no more than putty.
+Her teeth ground and, without acknowledgment, she pulled her fingers out of the wood of the banister which had yielded to her like no more than putty.
 She dropped the splintered wood, her chin high and arrogant.
-Below her, she saw Esme wince.
+Below her, she saw Esme frown.
 Damage to her house always a sore spot.

 She wanted to rip, to pull it from the wall… this… this was unfair.